This article will show you examples of how to use the Nodeclipse plugin to create and debug node js applications in eclipse.

-Before you can create node js application in eclipse, you should download and install Nodeclipse plugin in your Eclipse.
+Before you can create a Node.js application in eclipse, you should download and install the Nodeclipse plugin in your Eclipse.
 Eclipse version is eclipse-jee-neon-3-win32-x86_64.
 Nodeclipse plugin version is 1.0.2.

-- Open Eclipse, click Help —> Eclipse Marketplace menu in top toolbar.
+- Open Eclipse, click Help —> Eclipse Marketplace menu in the top toolbar.

-- Input nodeclipse in the popup window search text box, click Go button to search.
-When find the nodeclipse plugin in below picture click Install button at it’s end.
+- Input the keyword nodeclipse in the popup window search text box, click the Go button to search.
+When finding the nodeclipse plugin, click the Install button at its end to install it.

 - Check all nodeclipse features in the next dialog and click Confirm button.